Qazaroth/Game-Dev-Idle-/README.md

-# Game-Dev-Idle-
+# Game Dev Idle
-Just an attempt to make a cli Game Dev idle game.
+Just an attempt to make a CLI Game Dev idle game.